FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution_betav1.md

 ![osc enabled](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/Live_Tools/osc%20enabled.png)

-If you want to see if SPAT is correclty receiving the OSC messages you can activate the "Enable commands log" option which will now display every message reveived by SPAT in the Terminal.
+If you want to see if SPAT is correctly receiving the OSC messages you can activate the "Enable commands log" option which will now display every message received by SPAT in the Terminal.

 You can open the SPAT Terminal with the following shortcuts: